ingadhoc/account-invoicing/account_invoice_control/README.rst

 This module add a link from invoices to the purchase orders and sale orders that generate it.

-It also creates a new users group "Restrict Edit Invoice", users in that group can not edit lines of invoices generated from Sale Orders or Purchase Orders
+It also creates a new users group "Restrict Edit Invoice", users in that group can not edit lines of invoices generated from Sale Orders

 WARNING: this module depends on sale and purchase (and purchase on stock), so lot of modules will be installed.